max-torch/My-Resume-Generator/Resume.md

 * Analyzed, and presented data for an A/B test comparing two different materials of a Test Platform component to see whether it reduced damage to products induced during testing.
 * Identified a product which had a consistent history of passing certain tests.
 Used data of present and past performance to show that removing those particular tests from the test process would not result in a negative impact on quality.
 Implemented and committed the reduction of the tests from the test program.
 * Underwent in-house training on the basic concepts of Six Sigma DMAIC, and other problem-solving methodologies such as 8D and 3x5 Why.
+### Open-Source Contributions (GitHub Handle: max-torch)
+**Time Tracker** | [Pazitos10/time-tracker](https://github.com/Pazitos10/time-tracker) | Time-tracking application written in Python
+* Authored code that allows the app to generate data visualizations from the user's data.
+[View pull request](https://github.com/Pazitos10/time-tracker/pull/3)

+**Battle For Wesnoth** | [wesnoth/wesnoth](https://github.com/wesnoth/wesnoth) | Cross-platform, turn-based fantasy strategy game
+* Significant number of proofreading contributions to in-game dialog and text.
+* Suggested and implemented some feature enhancements to campaign scenarios.
+* Closed some issues with the in-house developer tools.
+Had to install an Ubuntu OS in a Hyper-V VM in order to verify that fixes and features were functional in Linux as well as Windows.
+* Learned how to work with the in-house programming language known as WML by reading the project documentation, looking at examples in the existing code, and communicating with the current Project Development Team on Discord.
+* Learned how to work with in-house developer tools written in Python.
 ### Selected Project Highlights
+* Currently working on a Shopify Private App that fetches data from a Shopify Store using Shopify's Rest Admin API and presents a dashboard to the user.
+View the [project's GitHub repository](https://github.com/max-torch/Custom-Shopify-Analytics) to see partial progress.
 * Authored a [Medium Article](https://medium.com/codex/make-others-want-to-work-with-your-code-93bf745bd35b) called "Make Others Want to Work with Your Code" that was selected for further distribution by Medium's curators which still gets views and shares every week.
-* Explored and analyzed with machine learning data the online dating platform OKCupid as a portfolio project while going through courses on Codecademy.
+* Explored and analyzed with machine learning data from the online dating platform OKCupid as a portfolio project while going through courses on Codecademy.
 Machine learning algorithms showed that decsribing one's body as curvy was a predictor that a user was female.
 A [blog article](https://max-torch.github.io/2021/05/15/OKCupid.html) discusses the entire project.
 ### Informal Education
 * [Codecademy Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science) | August 2020 - November 2020
 * [Codecademy Data Scientist Career Path](https://www.codecademy.com/learn/paths/data-science) | November 2020 - June 2021